Register for the event

 What happens to your CPF if you plan to leave Singapore?

-While you will not be able to use your CPF funds for overseas housing or medical expenses, you are still entitled to use it for other family members residing in Singapore.
+- Usage: While you can’t use CPF for overseas housing or medical bills, you can still use it for eligible family members living in Singapore.

-If you plan to leave Singapore permanently and renounce your PR status, you can apply to the CPF Board to withdraw all of your savings.
+If you decide to leave Singapore permanently and renounce your PR status, you can withdraw your savings in full.

 Frequently asked questions